 The Caring and Contact group makes phone calls and maintains contact with members of the St. Andrew’s community who are confined to their homes or in hospital.
 They also help out in the office and send out notes and cards in recognition of special birthdays, announcements and accomplishments.
-Their annual Caring and Contact Tea is a special Christmas event that features sandwiches and dainties, entertainment, singing, much chatter, renewal of old friendships and communion service held in the beautifully decorated sanctuary.
+Their annual Caring and Contact Tea is a special autumn event that features sandwiches and dainties, entertainment, singing, much chatter, renewal of old friendships and communion service held in the beautiful sanctuary.

 Lunch with a Difference

 Once a month people who usually eat alone gather for fine food, fellowship, fun and of course, candy.
 The meal, along with entertainment and health information is provided by a great group of enthusiastic volunteers committed to making each lunch a special event.